vrossi/FoodTruckFinder/README.md

 ### Overall Tradeoffs
 + This should have been deployed through DevOps, but instead it was pushed directly from Visual Studio. **(Friends don't let friend right-click & publish)**
 + Typically we would separate Client apps from Server apps so they are not tied to each other from a development standpoint.
 That way they could be developed independently.
++ This should be a mobile app.
+It works OK on a phone in the browser but with more time this could be a lot better on a mobile device.